 During the 17th century, basic lenses were introduced to help focus the images and the camera obscura became small enough to be portable.

-In the late 1830’s, a gentleman by the name of Joseph Nicéphore Niépce created the first recorded image that did not quickly fade like others before.
+In 1827, a gentleman by the name of Joseph Nicéphore Niépce created the first picture ever taken that did not quickly fade like others before, known as The Niépce Heliograph (pictured to the right).
 His success led to rapid progressions in photography.

 In the mid to late 1800’s, wet plates, daguerreotypes, and emulsion plates were introduced.
 Photographers experimented with different techniques and chemicals with each type of emulsion.
 Those three emulsions were instrumental in the progression and development of modern photography as we know it today.